The Song of Songs

 (Now Solomon in his lower mortal form calls out to the Woman of Zion.)

-(mSOL to WZ) 13 “Come back, come back, O Shu´lam·mite!
+(mortalSOL to PS) 13 “Come back, come back, O Shu´lam·mite!
 Come back, come back, that we may behold you!”
-(Solomon falls for the lure of the temptations of the lower world, and the inner divine light escapes him.)
+(King Solomon is calling out for the Sophia Shulamite)

-(mSOL to DJ) “What do YOU people behold in the Shu´lam·mite?”
+(mortalSOL to DJ) “What do you people behold in the Shu´lam·mite?”
 (Solomon speaks to the chorus, ‘How do you make sense of all this?
 What is the meaning of this elusive Sophia?’)

 Song of Solomon Chapter 7

-(Solomon now is in his awakened, divine Light body form.)
+(Solomon in his awakened, divine Light body form.)

 Song of Solomon Chapter 8

-4 “I have put YOU under oath, O daughters of Jerusalem, that YOU try not to awaken or arouse love [in me] until it feels inclined.”
+4 “I have put YOU under oath, O daughters of Jerusalem, that YOU try not to awaken or arouse love until it feels inclined.”